Taiwan says it detected China jets on way to Pacific drills – DW – 07/10/2024

 Manila and Beijing are embroiled in a stand-off over the contested Second Thomas Shoal in the South China Sea.

-On Tuesday, Japan's Joint Staff Office confirmed that four PLA navy vessels -- including the aircraft carrier Shandong -- were sailing in the sea 520 kilometers southeast of Miyako Island.
+On Tuesday, Japan's Joint Staff Office confirmed that four Chinese navy vessels — including the aircraft carrier Shandong — were sailing in the sea 520 kilometers southeast of Miyako Island.

 "On the same day, the Chinese navy's Kuznetsov-class aircraft carrier 'Shandong' was observed landing and departing fighter aircraft and helicopters on board," the office said.